The Good News of Salvation

 What brings someone to the point where they believe and confess?
 The Word of God is also clear on this.

 Faith comes from hearing the Word of God.
 Hearing means being receptive to and understanding the message of the gospel of Jesus.
 When the good news is heard, God will compel belief and then faith.
 To “hear” is often a process.
-Listen to the Word, read the Word (four books you might start with are John, Romans, James, and 1st Peter), visit a good church, pray, and try to understand.
+Listen to the Word, read the Word (four books you might start with are John, Romans, James, and 1st Peter), visit a good church, pray, keep your mind and heart open, and try to understand.
 You should pursue this until you draw a conclusion or no longer have an interest.
-Belief may come quickly, take 30 years, or never come.
+Faith in Jesus may come quickly, take 30 years, or never come at all.

 So then faith cometh by hearing, and hearing by the word of God.
 Romans 10:17